AJIXuMuK/AJIXuMuK.github.io/_posts/2020-10-01-attending-in-person-event.md

 <br />
 I want to say thank you to Mark again, to the whole NACS committee.
 It was the best it could be!<br />
 I also want to say thank you to the sponsors, in-person and online!
 They helped to make this event happen!<br />
 And thank you to all attendees!
-Hope you enjoyed the experience and gained valuable knowledge!
+Hope you enjoyed the experience and gained valuable knowledge!<br />
+P.S.
+During the visit I used Lyft 4 times.
+And all the rides with the same driver - Nettie.
+She is a great woman!
+So, if you're in the area, and got Lyft with Nettie - tip her!

 <br />
 That's all for today!<br />